elections-and-voting-processes

 Teaching the Importance of Voting

-Schools and educational institutions have a responsibility to teach students about the importance of voting.
-By integrating civic education into the curriculum, teachers can help foster a sense of responsibility and awareness among students.
+Schools and educational institutions have a unique opportunity to shape the next generation of voters.
+By integrating civic education into the curriculum across subjects, teachers can help students understand the mechanics of elections, the history of voting rights, and the real-world impact of policy choices.

 Challenges to Voting